mmerabet42/ft_lexiq/README.md

 In this part i will explain how you can use the `ft_regex` function to literally parse anything, by combining two major concepts; Nested capturing groups and recursive rules.

-Our goal will be to parse any json file.
+Our goal will be to create rules that parses any json file.
 And by parsing i literally mean parsing, understand the extraction of each part of the json file in a structured way, with only one `ft_regex` call.

 #### Capturing groups